Inspiring The Next Generation of Women in STEM

 3. Practice fearlessness.

 For three consecutive years, Lockheed Martin has ranked on Woman Engineer Magazine’s Top 50 Employer’s List.
-In 2021, Lockheed Martin is proud to be recognized as the first for cultivating an inclusive culture where women engineers receive support to develop solutions to seemingly impossible problems.
+In 2021, Lockheed Martin is proud to be recognized as having a supportive culture where all engineers receive support to develop solutions to seemingly impossible problems.